-The Ohio State University College of Medicine Genetic Counseling Graduate Program received full accreditation from the Accreditation Council for Genetic Counseling in 2017 and graduated our first class in 2016.
-We are proud of our 96 percent first-time ABGC Board Certification Examination pass rate.
+The Ohio State University College of Medicine Genetic Counseling Graduate Program received full accreditation from the Accreditation Council for Genetic Counseling in 2018 and graduated our first class in 2016.
+For the three most recent graduating classes, we are proud of our 94 percent first-time ABGC Board Certification Examination pass rate, and 97 percent overall pass rate.
+100% of students matriculated into the OSU GCGP have graduated and obtained employment in the field of Genetic Counseling or related area.

 Our program’s curricular goals are to teach our students to: